iphipps/eng-exercise/DEVELOPING.md

 1. What did I do yesterday?
 2. What am I doing today?
-3. Are there any blockers or further conversatinon needed about my tasks?
+3. Are there any blockers or further conversation needed about my tasks?
 If so, who should I talk to about it, and when can we talk.

 Yes, let's start with daily standups timeboxed to 15 minutes.
 But let's be open to that changing.